Ewert-Technologies/notarytool-gradle/README.md

 Originally, applications were notarized using a command line tool called `altool`.
 Apple has now switched to using a new command line tool called `notarytool`
-(see [TN3147: Migrating to the latest notarization tool](https://developer.apple.com/documentation/technotes/tn3147-migrating-to-the-latest-notarization-tool)), and as of November 1, 2023 Apples notary service no longer accepts uploads using `altool`.
+(see [TN3147: Migrating to the latest notarization tool](https://developer.apple.com/documentation/technotes/tn3147-migrating-to-the-latest-notarization-tool)), and as of November 1, 2023 Apple's notary service no longer accepts uploads using `altool`.
 The `notarytool` utility requires Xcode 13 and macOS 11.3 or later.
 This makes notarizing software applications on older versions of macOS a challenge.
 In addition, the `notarytool` utility is only available on macOS, so it can't be used on other Operating Systems.
 To help with this, Apple supplies the [Notary API Web Service](https://developer.apple.com/documentation/notaryapi),